rhysd/actionlint/docs/checks.md

 [Playground](https://rhysd.github.io/actionlint#eJx9jTEOwjAMRfeewhdoo8KWiasklUsKaRzFNlFvT9sIxMT0Pbz3TMlCVg7dgzzbDmDf8VgAZWQLVBMWUzCTyU6CETKVynOOVIdtjbfXeMJFE/e0x9RrEu2jE2RpvctvbzDDfZGg/pthMy1nanVLasa1GXUH2wUwE1nwrvz/BsCCmT9Sf5AWcAoEAWOkN6pqSm4=)

 When calling an external workflow, [only specific keys are available][reusable-workflow-call-keys] at job configuration.
-For example, `secrets:` is not available when running steps as normal job.
-And `runs-on:` is not available when calling a reusable workflow since the called workflow determines which OS is used. actionlint checks such keys are used correctly to call a reusable workflow or to run steps as normal job.
+For example, `secrets:` is not available when running steps in a normal job.
+And `runs-on:` is not available when calling a reusable workflow since the called workflow determines which OS is used. actionlint checks such keys are used correctly to call a reusable workflow or to run steps in a normal job.

 And the workflow syntax at `uses:` must follow the format `owner/repo/path/to/workflow.yml@ref` as described in [the official document][create-reusable-workflow-doc]. actionlint checks if the value follows the format.